 - - - - -

 Reynolds Hoff is the now-dying dad.
 He lived his life as a jack of all trades.
-He wouldn’t live it any other way.
+He couldn’t live any other way.
 They tried to make him.
 He always told the kids: “What I do isn’t something I recommend.
 Do one thing.
 Do it well.
 Imagine new things all the time.”
 After saying that, he’d take a pull from his pipe and cough a little bit.
 They’re all amazed he doesn’t have lung cancer.
-They’re amazed he never slid and fell during one of his morning runs.
+They’re amazed he never slipped and fell during one of his morning runs, scrambling his brain, shattering a hip, at the very least breaking a toe.
 Before he ended up in the hospital, he was in tremendous shape, like people tend to be before an illness falls out of the sky like a cartoon anvil, bringing annihilation and loss of appetite.

 In the hospital bed, since he was never much of a TV watcher (past HBO dramas, soccer, and the occasional high-stakes game show), he walks through memory.
 He drinks it in, for the first time in years; it’s hard to do when you’re working all the time.